yesplease/docs/docs/feed-creator/css-selectors.md

 * `li[2]` - selects the second `<li>` child element
 * `p.info[2]` - selects the second `<p class="info">` child element

-Feed Creator borrows the XPath `[x]` equivalent as a shorthand.
-It's not part of CSS.

 ### Difference between [x] and :nth-child(x) and :nth-of-type(x)

 Let's say we have the following HTML.
 A simple `<div>` element with 5 child elements.